• Skip to content

 Churches often struggle with the term “customer” and sometimes question if churches have customers.

 However, more and more churches have become aware of the need to identify who their customers are and strategically take steps to create a positive experience for them.
-They do this by creating a customer service strategy.
+This is done by creating a customer service strategy.

-In the church, customers can be defined as visitors, members, volunteers, and employees.
+In a church, customers can be defined as visitors, members, volunteers, and employees.

-Creating a positive experience for these key customer groups is important because members fund the church, volunteers are the labor engine of the church and employees facilitate the process.
+It is important to create a positive experience for these key customer groups because members fund the church, volunteers are the labor engine of the church, and employees facilitate the process.

-This focus on the customer experience should naturally line up with the vision and mission of the church by supporting these key customer groups in an efficient and effective manner.
+This focus on the customer experience should naturally line up with the church mission by supporting these key customer groups efficiently and effectively.

-Creating a customer service strategy is critical to creating a culture that is service focused.
+A customer service strategy is crucial to creating a culture that is service-focused.

 To do this, churches need to incorporate service strategies into church goals which are reflected in employee goals.